pmjones/ext-request/README.md

 place of the `header()`, `setcookie()`, `setrawcookie()`, etc. functions.
 It
 provides:

-- a retention space for version, status, headers, and cookies so they can be inspected before sending;
+- a retention space for version, code, headers, and cookies so they can be inspected before sending;

 - mutability and extensibility.